LucasHenriqueDiniz/AutoWabba/README.md

 ## Planning

 - [ ] Add code signing certificate to future releases to further reduce false positives from antivirus software.
+- [ ] May add a refresh login or smething

 ## Development